 Students who unintentionally access inappropriate material in connection with their use of any IDEA technology, including websites and software used in the classroom, shall immediately stop accessing the material and report it to a supervising adult.
-Parents are also encouraged to report to IDEA any time a student accesses inappropriate material on a school-issued device or through the school's network IDEA shall take immediate steps to ensure such material is blocked from further view at school by its content-filtering software.
-It is each student's responsibility to follow IDEA's guidelines for appropriate and responsible use of technology resources.
+IDEA shall take immediate steps to ensure such material is blocked from further view at school by its content-filtering software.